The Insula-Body Loop for Neural Control of Gut Physiology

 Methodology

-To answer these questions, we need to understand both cortical predictive computations, as well as peripheral physiology.
-I therefore propose to build on my expertise and use an inter-disciplinary approach, combining cutting-edge neuroscience and computational methods with recordings and optogenetic control of peripheral physiology.
+To answer these questions, we need to understand both cortical predictive computations and peripheral physiology.
+I therefore propose to build on my expertise and use an interdisciplinary approach, combining cutting-edge neuroscience and computational methods with recordings and optogenetic control of peripheral physiology.

 Expected Outcomes